28 Sep 9 Tips to Keep the Monsters from Hacking Your Website

 5. Data back ups

-It is important to back up your data regularly (weekly or daily backup is ideal), including your MySQL databases.
+It is important to back up your data regularly (a weekly or daily backup is ideal), including your databases.
 The hosting partners we recommend have options for doing this automatically.
 Please check with your hosting provider if you are unsure about this and we can also assist you in getting this set up.

 Forensics logs are your best friend when it comes to understanding your site.
 Logs allow you to see what was done by who and when.
 Unfortunately the logs will not tell you who by username, but it will allow you to identify the IP and time.
 Additionally, you will be able to see any of these attacks via the logs – Cross Site Scripting (XSS), Remote File Inclusion (RFI), Local File Inclusion (LFI) and Directory Traversal attempts.
 You will also be able to see brute force attempts.